-The scope of this course is to familiarize participants with radioactivity and its respective properties and how to safely work with sealed and open radioactive sources.
+The scope of this course is to familiarize participants with radioactivity and its respective properties and how to safely work with sealed and unsealed (open) radioactive sources.
 The participants will learn the effects of radiation and the measures they can take to protect themselves against it.

 - Understand the basics in radiation protection